comicsid/comicsid.github.io/_posts/2022-07-06-getting-started-with-wazuh.md

 ---

 That’s it for this today.
-In later articles, we will use the core **WAZUH** functionalities ****for Active Response, Log Collection, Integrity Monitoring, Intrusion Prevention and more to see how robust Wazuh is in respect to **Blue Team** operations.
+In later articles, we will use the core **WAZUH** functionalities for Active Response, Log Collection, Integrity Monitoring, Intrusion Prevention and more to see how robust and powerful Wazuh is in respect to **Blue Team** operations.